Analyzing bioAffinity Technologies (BIAF) & Its Rivals

-bioAffinity Technologies (NASDAQ:BIAF – Get Free Report) is one of 39 public companies in the “Commercial physical research” industry, but how does it contrast to its rivals?
-We will compare bioAffinity Technologies to related businesses based on the strength of its valuation, dividends, risk, analyst recommendations, institutional ownership, earnings and profitability.
+bioAffinity Technologies (NASDAQ:BIAF – Get Free Report) is one of 38 public companies in the “Commercial physical research” industry, but how does it weigh in compared to its rivals?
+We will compare bioAffinity Technologies to similar companies based on the strength of its profitability, valuation, risk, earnings, dividends, institutional ownership and analyst recommendations.

-bioAffinity Technologies has a beta of 3.93, indicating that its share price is 293% more volatile than the S&P 500.
-Comparatively, bioAffinity Technologies’ rivals have a beta of 6.02, indicating that their average share price is 502% more volatile than the S&P 500.
+bioAffinity Technologies has a beta of 3.93, suggesting that its stock price is 293% more volatile than the S&P 500.
+Comparatively, bioAffinity Technologies’ rivals have a beta of 5.92, suggesting that their average stock price is 492% more volatile than the S&P 500.

 Profitability